husnazia304-eng/inventory-management-system-db/README.md

 ## 📌 Overview
-This project is a MySQL-based Inventory Management System developed as a semester project for the Database Systems course at COMSATS University Islamabad.
+This project is a MySQL-based Inventory Management System developed as a semester project for the Database Systems course.

 ## 🛠 Technologies Used
 - MySQL